Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Learning path estimation through conditional neural SDEs

-where $R$ is the observation noise covariance matrix.
-The log-likelihood for a single observation $y_t$ given the latent state $z_t$ is, up to a constant:

-The likelihood term \eqref{eq: obsll} in the diffusion process \eqref{eq:postz} and the ELBO loss is essential for the training to work.
-The explicit gradient term $\nabla \log p(y_t|z_t)$ guides the learning of the optimal conditioned diffusion.

-We train the parameters $(\phi, \theta)$ by maximizing the Evidence Lower Bound (ELBO) on the path space.
+We next derive the training objective over the parameters $(\theta,\phi)$.
 This is an extension based on the \cite{tzen2019neural, li2020scalable} to suit our filtering purpose.
-Thus, the generative approach captures the time series dependencies as well as the relationship of (latent) states and observations.
-Given a new observation path $y$, the approximated filtering distribution is $\mathcal{D}_{\theta\sharp}\mathbb{P}^y_\theta$.

-In the following, we derive the ELBO used in training.
-Discretizing at times $0=t_0<t_1<\dots<t_N=T$ and writing $X_{1:N}:=(X_{t_i})_{i=1}^N$, we impose the usual variational prior factorization as follows. \begin{asmp}[Variational prior factorization] Conditionally on the latent path $z_{0:T}$, the states factorize as
+At test time, given a new observation path $y$, we generate posterior trajectory samples from the learned conditional generative dynamics \eqref{eq:prior-sde} that yields ${\mathcal{D}_\theta}_\sharp\mathbb{P}_\theta^{\,y}$.
+Consequently, maximizing $\mathcal L(\theta,\phi)$ over $\phi$ (with $\theta$ fixed) is equivalent to minimizing the reverse KL to the model posterior.
+We first impose the usual variational factorization as follows. \begin{asmp}[Variational factorization] Conditionally on the latent path $z_{0:N}$, the states factorize as